robinsmith-source/sdi/docs/chapters/03-working-with-terraform.md

 :::

 ::: warning
 Hardcoding the API token directly in `main.tf` is not recommended for security reasons.
-We will address this in a later step. **Do not commit this file to version control!**
+You'll address this in a later step. **Do not commit this file to version control!**
 :::

 ## 4. Creating and Managing the Server